-The AARTS, SMART, or CCAF transcript or military forms DD214 or DD295 must be in the student's admission file before military training can be evaluated.
+Official AARTS, SMART, or CCAF transcript or military forms DD214 or DD295 must be received before military training can be evaluated.

 Military credits awarded by a transferring institution must be re-evaluated.

 If a student has less than an honorable discharge, no military credit may be awarded.